faaizamir/Matrix-Project-C/README.md

-This is a C language program which is made to play with matrices.
-It provides various operations which can be performend on it.
+This is a C language program in which you can generate a customized matrix and perform operations on it.